Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/scripts/mobile-scrolllist-MobileScrollList.md

-# MobileScrollList.as Documentation
+# MobileScrollList

-## Overview

-**MobileScrollList** is a custom list component designed for mobile applications, extending `MovieClip`.
+The **MobileScrollList** is a custom list component designed for mobile applications, extending `MovieClip`.
 It provides a scrollable list functionality, with support for touch input and rendering list items dynamically.

 This component is built for use within a wider framework for building user interfaces in Adobe Flash ActionScript 3.0.

 ## Class Definition